poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Final Assessment, project or product
 Completed robot with head and arms connected to servo motors

+## Materials:
+- All 3D printed and painted materials
+- 3 servo motors
+- Screws
+- Mini screw drivers
+- LOOK AT MATERIALS!
+- NOTE: No student worksheet is necessary for this lesson.

 ___

 # Day 12 of 16 - The Buzzer
 > Suggested Time:  60-75 minutes

 ## Science and Engineering Practices: